-For those not familiar with it, Prime Day is rather like Black Friday, but it’s Amazon’s baby and it has a different focus.
+For those not familiar with it, Prime Day is like Black Friday, but with a different focus.
 Where Black Friday is largely about buying things for other people, Amazon Prime Day is more about buying things for yourself.
-That’s good news for designers, as it can mean money off things you actually want and things you actually need.
+That’s good news for creatives, as it can mean money off things you actually want and things you actually need.

-At least, it can mean that if you’re careful.
-Like any big sales event, There Be Dragons.
-Let’s find out how to put their (Kindle) fires out.
+But the event does come with potential pitfalls to watch out for.
+Like with any big sales event, There Be Dragons.
+Here's how to put their (Kindle) fires out.

 01. Remember to cancel your Prime account

 We keep our Prime membership all year round, but if you’re only signing up for Prime Day so you can access the Prime Day deals then make sure you cancel again before the 30 day free trial period is up.
 If you forget, congratulations!
 You’ve just dropped more on a Prime membership than you may have saved on Prime Day itself.

 02. Look out for the deals

 Many of Amazon’s deals are time-limited or have limited stocks available, so make sure you set a reminder for the ones you really don’t want to miss.
 When they’re gone, they’re gone.
 Mostly.
 But sometimes you get a second chance.